 Phillips SJ, Whisnant JP.
 Hypertension and stroke.
 In: Laragh JH,Brenner BM, editors.
 Hypertension: pathophysiology, diagnosis, and management.
 New York: Raven Press; 1995. p.
 465-78.

-Electronic publication permits the display of dynamic images: Illustrations that show inherently moving information may be presented as video clips.
-Video clips should be submitted as MPG, MOV, AVI, or GIF files.
+Electronic publication permits the display of dynamic images: Illustrations that show inherently moving information may be presented as video clips submitted as MPG, MOV, AVI, or GIF files.
 The authors should verify that all video clips take less than a minute to load and that they play properly.
 To limit the loading time the clips should preferably contain only one cardiac cycle and the file size should be less than 1.5 megabytes.
 Slightly larger clips are permissible with 3-D images.

 Supplemental materials - documents, tables, figures, audio clips, and video clips - may be submitted to appear online only.
 Such content should be cited consecutively within the text.
 These materials will not be copyedited, typeset, or altered in any way by the publisher.
 Text and tables must be provided as PDFs.

 To use tables or figures borrowed from another source, permission must be obtained from the copyright holder, usually the publisher.
 Authors are responsible for applying for permission for both print and electronic rights for all borrowed materials and are responsible for paying any fees related to the applications of these permissions.
 This is necessary even if you are an author of the borrowed material.
 It is essential to begin the process of obtaining permission early; a delay may require removing the copyrighted material from the article.
-Give the source of a borrowed table in a footnote and ofa borrowed figure in the legend.
+Give the source of a borrowed table in a footnote and of a borrowed figure in the legend.
 Use the exact wording required by the copyright holder.
 E-mail a copy of the letter granting permission, identified by table or figure number, along with the manuscript.
 Abbreviations should appear in parentheses immediately after the term first appears in the text.

 The editor invites brief letters commenting on papers appearing in the journal and on other issues.